 Education pay shall be treated as compensation subject to applicable taxes and deductions.

-The parties agree that this is special compensation and shall be reported as such to CalPERS, to the extent legally permissible, pursuant to Title 2 CCR, Section 571(a)(2).
+The parties agree that special compensation shall be reported to CalPERS, to the extent legally permissible, pursuant to Title 2 CCR, Section 571 (a)(2).

 C. ELIGIBLE DEGREES